Contents

-How to Travel While Your Green Card is Pending
+- How to Stay Safe While Traveling on Your Green Card Pending Status

 Traveling on a budget is hard enough, but when you factor in the restrictions of the U.S. Green Card application process, it can seem impossible.